New Families

 Moodle is the site for our online home for all of our courses.
 Each student has their own username and password, and each year’s Moodle is archived for access.
 Some assignments, especially for L&L, are submitted exclusively on Moodle.
 For some projects, teachers will create a ‘drop-box,’ letting students submit/save important documents onto the central server.
 If you are sick, you can look on Moodle for your assignments.
 The assignment capabilities of Moodle are designed primarily for parents and absent students.
 We want USL students to organize and plan ahead for their school and personal lives, and they should be writing all of their assignments down in their planners (issued by USL) as they are announced.

-The Moodle link for the current academic year is in the footer on every page of the website.
+The Moodle link for the current academic year is in the right-hand footer on every page of the website.
+It is titled “Student Login”.
 You can also get to Moodle using the link here.
 The links to archived Moodles appear below.

 Parents do not have separate accounts, so students should share their Moodle account info.